Blackboyy01/Monday-coffee-Sales/README.md

 These three cities deliver the highest revenue, strongest customer spend, and favorable rent economics.
 Pune’s rent-per-customer of just ₹294 versus a ₹24,198 average spend creates a compelling unit economics case.
 Board should approve dedicated expansion budgets for new outlets or increased marketing investment in this tier.

 **2. Activate Delhi’s Untapped Market Potential** Delhi has India’s largest estimated coffee consumer base (7.75M) yet ranks 5th in revenue.
-A targeted acquisition campaign — through digital channels, corporate partnerships, or localized promotions — could yield significant revenue uplift with minimal incremental infrastructure investment.
+A targeted acquisition campaign through digital channels, corporate partnerships, or localized promotions could yield significant revenue uplift with minimal incremental infrastructure investment.

 **3. Double Down on Cold Brew & Core Coffee Products** Cold Brew Coffee Pack and Ground Espresso account for over half of all units sold.
 Inventory planning, supplier negotiations, and promotional calendars should be anchored around these products.
 Consider bundling strategies to increase average order value and cross-sell Instant Coffee Powder and Beans alongside top sellers.

 **4. Review & Reposition the Merchandise Line**
 The Tote Bag (776 units) underperforms the core coffee portfolio by 41%.
-The Board should review the merchandising strategy — either repositioning tote bags as gift-set add-ons, renegotiating supplier costs to improve margins, or discontinuing if contribution remains below threshold.
+The Board should review the merchandising strategy: either repositioning tote bags as gift-set add-ons, renegotiating supplier costs to improve margins, or discontinuing if contribution remains below threshold.

 **5. Formalize Growth Tracking & Monthly Revenue Reporting** Growth spikes of 50–94% in cities like Ahmedabad and Jaipur suggest untapped momentum that is not yet being systematically captured or amplified.
-A monthly performance dashboard presented to the Board — covering revenue growth, customer acquisition, and per-city profitability — will enable faster, data-driven capital allocation decisions.
+A monthly performance dashboard presented to the Board, covering revenue growth, customer acquisition, and per-city profitability, will enable faster, data-driven capital allocation decisions.

 -----